OgbonnahA6/Heritage-Bank/README.md

 ---
 ### Overview:
 The analysis focused on understanding key factors that impact loan performance, particularly identifying predictors of loan defaults.
 The dataset contained borrower information, loan characteristics, and repayment details, allowing for an in-depth examination of risk indicators.
-The key objectives were:
+#### Key Objectives:
-1.	**Identify Default Risk Factors**: Determine the primary variables contributing to loan defaults.
+- 1. Identify Default Risk Factors: Pinpoint the primary variables driving loan defaults.
-2.	**Analyze Borrower Characteristics**: Examine the relationship between borrower traits (income, DTI, employment length) and loan outcomes.
+- 2. Analyze Borrower Characteristics: Investigate how borrower attributes such as income, debt-to-income ratio (DTI), and employment length influence loan outcomes.
-3.	**Explore Feature Relationships**: Assess the interplay between key loan variables like loan amount, interest rate, and their impact on default risk.
+- 3. Examine Feature Relationships: Evaluate the interactions between key loan variables, including loan amount and interest rate, and their effect on default risk.

-Utilizing SQL for sophisticated data processing and Power BI for advanced visualization, the analysis is designed to provide actionable intelligence on loan repayment trends, default probabilities, and customer segmentation.
-By embedding data-driven decision-making into operational strategies, the bank can refine its lending practices, effectively manage risk, and significantly enhance overall financial performance.
+- The analysis leverages SQL for advanced data processing and Power BI for insightful visualizations, delivering actionable insights into loan repayment trends, default probabilities, and customer segmentation.
+By integrating data-driven decision-making into its operations, the bank can optimize lending practices, improve risk management, and enhance financial performance.
 ---
 ### Background:
 Analyzing loan data is essential for banks, enhancing several critical aspects of their operations.